At a Glance

 How to prepare for a job interview at Mason & Dale Recruitment Specialists

-Make sure you have a solid grasp of the entire bid lifecycle, from planning to submission.
-Be prepared to discuss your experience with RFPs, RFQs, and tender submissions, as this will show your familiarity with the process.
+Make sure you have a solid grasp of the entire bid lifecycle, including RFPs, RFQs, and tender submissions.
+Be prepared to discuss your experience managing bids and how you've successfully navigated each stage.

 Demonstrate your understanding of the construction, data centre, and commercial property sectors.
-Research recent trends and challenges in these areas, and be ready to discuss how they impact bid strategies.
+Research recent trends and challenges in these industries, and be ready to share insights on how they relate to the role.

 Since collaboration is key in this role, think of examples where you've worked with cross-functional teams.
-Be prepared to explain how you ensure alignment with client expectations and enhance proposal competitiveness.
+Be ready to explain how you ensured proposals were competitive and aligned with client expectations.